5 Keys to Open Up Faith-Building at Home

 Many parents today define their relationship with their children as a friendship and a parent-child relationship.
 Recent studies show that parents and children are closer than ever, with many parents relying on their children for everything from relationship advice to help with home-buying decisions and more, much as Erin does.
 But along with this camaraderie, parents still take seriously their role as mentors, coaches, and disciplinarians who are responsible for preparing their children for life in today’s—and tomorrow’s—world.

-Tracy Carpenter is a children’s pastor and the chief creative officer for Kidsworld Studios, Inc., (kidsworld studios.com).
-She’s a writer and has been involved in children’s ministry for 15 years.
+Tracy Carpenter is a children’s pastor, author, and child advocate.
+She has been involved in children’s ministry for over 20 years.